KittyGiraudel/site/_posts/2020-12-10-accessible-icon-links.md

 </a>
 ```

-Last but not least, `svg` elements can be focused on Internet Explorer, which is becoming less and less of a problem overall—still, we should correct that with the `focusable` attribute.
+Last but not least, `svg` elements can be focused on Internet Explorer, which is becoming less and less of a problem overall — still, we should correct that with the `focusable` attribute.

 ```html
 <a href="https://twitter.com/KittyGiraudel">